P E R S O N A

 Morgan grew up in the South.
 Gender was not something she knew she could safely explore there, but after moving to Los Angeles, she finally found the space to find herself.
 She fought hard for her happiness.
 Sharing this with her parents was incredibly challenging, they love and accept her, but are still struggling to understand how to treat her as she changes.
 Despite some painful moments, she finally feels seen.

 O L I V E R moved to Los Angeles from Taiwan two years ago and still fights the feeling that people are staring at him as he walks down the street.
 How do you present yourself as a gay man in a completely different culture that, is in many respects still so foreign?
 He shared with me his inner conflicts about feeling confident in his skin.
 He feels unapproachable because he doesn’t fit the desired stereotype.
 He spoke to me about how white, masculine men are all that is represented here in the Los Angeles gay community.
-He is not white, and he feels comfortable saying that he is not masculine.
+He is not white, and he is not masculine.
 He’s worked all his life to balance his feminine side by forcing himself to play sports and trying to be more assertive.
 Now, Oliver is working to feel more comfortable with who he is in the world and he hopes that society will also start to change to include his form of beauty.

 K E L V I N showed me the scars on his hands from the fights he used to get in growing up in Puerto Rico.
 After a gun was held to his head, his family broke down and sent him to live in upstate New York.
 After a few missteps he eventually rose through the ranks of semi-professional to pro and made it into an Arena Football league.
 This was a huge success for him and his family, but to be a football player, they only wanted part of Kelvin Amparo.